NikoFX/express-movie-organizer-API/README.md

 }

 GET "/collection/:id"
-This endpoint allows users to retrieve a specific collection by its ID.
-To retrieve a collection, send a GET request to http://localhost:3000/collection/:id, where :id is the ID of the collection you want to retrieve.
+This endpoint allows users to retrieve a specific collection by received ID.
+To retrieve a collection, send a GET request to "collection/:id", where :id is the ID of the collection you want to retrieve.

 Example response:

+{
+    "id": 51,
+    "title": "My collection",
+    "movie": [
+        "tt0068646",
+        "tt0098019"
+    ]
+}

 Getting Started